HL7/dme-orders/input/pagecontent/background.md

 **Out-of-Scope**
 1. Responses from the patient.
 2. Patient directed care.
-3. Services other than DME (including medications) and  Home Health Services.
+3. Services other than DME and Home Health Services.
+4. Medications that are not assoicated with DME.
-4. Cost considerations.
+5. Cost considerations.
-5. Partial fulfillment: status is included, but the details (which may require a conversation between the ordering and rendering provider) are out of scope.
+6. Partial fulfillment: status is included, but the details (which may require a conversation between the ordering and rendering provider) are out of scope.
-6. Documentation requests: The performing provider may need additional documentation from the ordering provider that is not included in the exchanges defined in this IG.
+7. Documentation requests: The performing provider may need additional documentation from the ordering provider that is not included in the exchanges defined in this IG.
 The authors suggest the use of the [Da Vinci Clinical Data Exchange (CDex) IG](http://build.fhir.org/ig/HL7/davinci-ecdx/index.html), which supports clinical data exchange between two providers as well as between a provider and a payer.
-7. This IG does not require the use of a digital signature for this version, but the optional use of provenance to support digital signatures in scope.
+8. This IG does not require the use of a digital signature for this version, but the optional use of provenance to support digital signatures in scope.

 **Business Requirements**